GoldenDelicios/block_rotator/WrenchModes.md

 # Wrench modes

+The Wrench's mode can be changed by right clicking while the Wrench is held in the player's off hand.
+Using the right mode can make getting the desired rotation faster and easier.

 Rotatable blocks are divided into 4 categories:
 * *Terracotta*: All 16 colors of glazed terracotta
 * *Rails*: All 4 types of rails